Sylvexia/personal_research/10-8 Personal Research.md

 		- Observation & Insights
 			- If both add input argument is constant, it would calculate for you and reduce the result as constant, hence there's no posit function call.
 				- Would this cause the result be incorrect for our use case?
-			- Multiple calls to a same function would have only one fu
+			- Multiple calls to a same function would have only one function declaration
-- Currently we only partially support the add and const operator for prototype
+- Currently we only "proof of concept" the add and const operator for prototype
 	- For Const Operation, we only implement proof of concept:
-		- We can extract
+		- We can extract raw bit of float from `APFloat` Class
 		- We simply Shift the raw bit to left
 			- indicate that we can modify the number without issue.
-			-
+			- in short term
 	-
 	- Other operations should be like wise.
 - Future Works: